walruskhan/advent_of_code/2023/rust/01/question.md

 a1b2c3d4e5f
 treb7uchet
 ```

-In this example, the calibration values of these four lines are `12, 38, 15, and 77`.
-Adding these together produces `142`.
+In this example, the calibration values of these four lines are 12, 38, 15, and 77.
+Adding these together produces 142.

 Consider your entire calibration document.
 What is the sum of all of the calibration values?

 Your puzzle answer was **54605**.

-The first half of this puzzle is complete!
-It provides one gold star: *

 ## Part Two